Contact

 Federal Fair Housing Act as Amended in 1988

-The Fair Housing Act protects people from discrimination when they are renting or buying a home, getting a mortgage, seeking housing assistance or engaging in other housing-related activities.
-Additional protections apply to federally assisted housing.
-There are seven protected classes under the law, including people with disabilities.
-The Fair Housing Act covers most housing.
-In very limited circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family houses sold or rented by the owner without the use of an agent and housing operated by religious organizations and private clubs that limit occupancy to members.
+The Fair Housing Act covers most housing with the exception of certain limited circumstances, including owner-occupied buildings with no more than four units, single-family houses sold or rented by the owner without the use of an agent and housing operated by religious organizations and private clubs that limit occupancy to members.
 People with disabilities are entitled to additional protections under the law.
-Housing providers must make reasonable accommodations and allow reasonable modifications that may be necessary to allow persons with disabilities to use and enjoy their housing.
+Housing providers must make reasonable accommodations and allow reasonable modifications that may be necessary to allow a person with a disability to use and enjoy their housing.
 Certain multifamily housing units must be accessible to persons with disabilities.

 [ More information ]